Hideaki Matsuyama: Early baseball career

 Matsuyama was a classmate and captain of the famous KK duo Kazuhiro Kiyohara and Masumi Kuwata at PL Gakuen High School.
 In 1985, he hit a walk-off hit in the final game of the 67th Japanese High School Baseball Championship between Ube Commercial High School and PL Gakuen High School in the summer of his junior year, which was considered a great game.

 He went on to Aoyama Gakuin University, where he won the 1988 Tohto University Baseball League Fall League championship, the first in 106 years since the team's inception.

 Professional career

 Active player era

-On November 26, 1989, Matsuyamai was drafted fifth overall by the Orix Braves in the 1989 Nippon Professional Baseball draft.
+On November 26, 1989, Matsuyama was drafted fifth overall by the Orix Braves in the 1989 Nippon Professional Baseball draft.
 He was a member of the Orix Blue Wave for eight seasons, with a total of 126 games played, a .253 batting average, two home runs, and seven RBI, but was regarded as a defensive specialist.

-He retired during the 1998 season.
+Matsuyama retired during the 1998 season.